ShashwatAnand15/Chat-App/README.md

-# Surmai and Harshit
+# Chat App

-Surmai and Harshit is a Full Stack Chatting App.
+It is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack